 I was invited to bear witness to the annual Christmas Tree Lighting at Joy Nostalg Hotel and Suites, an Accor hotel.
 Every year, they invite the Virlanie Foundation.
-Virlanie’s ojective is to bring Saya, Kaya, Laya and Pamilya or Happiness, Livelihood, Freedom and Family to the urban poor families of Manila.
-By empower them, Virlanie gives them a chance and freedom to live and be happy in this lifetime.
+Virlanie’s ojective is to bring Saya, Kaya, Laya and Pamilya (or Happiness, Livelihood, Freedom and Family) to the urban poor families of Manila.
+By empowering them, the Virlanie Foundation gives them a chance and freedom to live and be happy in this lifetime.

 They have initiatives like “Likhaya” by Virlanie, which promotes sustainable livelihood among the urban poor through arts and crafts.
 They teach mothers useful skills like sewing to increase their value, allowing them to produce items that cost more (ex. from PHP 40 to PHP 400 per unit).
 Viralie’s theme for the year is “Bayanihan sa Paskuhan” or “Heroism in Christmas”.
 Tondo mothers use Eco Materials like reused magazine pages to create “ningning” (Christmas tree star ornaments) and accessories.